Housing Reports

 For Sellers: Precision Pricing at Listing is Paramount

-Though it is a Seller's Market, homeowners are currently receiving about 98.6% of their list price on average.
-This tells us that buyers are being discerning.
-With rates currently back in the mid-6s, buyers are even more sensitive to value.
-To stand out, your home needs to be staged beautifully and priced accurately from day one.
+With rates currently back in the mid-6s, buyers are more sensitive to value.
+To stand out and market, your home needs to be staged beautifully and priced accurately from day one.
 Resist the urge to overprice your home.
-History tells us that the winning pricing strategy is to price at or just below market value attracting buyers and momentum right away.
+History and Pricing Psychology tells us that the winning pricing strategy is to price at or just below market value attracting buyers and momentum right away.
 Pricing too high will cause your home to get passed over and become stale.
+Stale listings attract low-ball offers, and can cost you more in the long run.

 Properly priced and marketed homes are still selling within days after being listed for sale.
 If you want to sell fast for more, it's imperative to use the right home-selling strategy at listing.

-- Do: Price strategically and properly prepare your home to be as move-in ready as possible
+- Do: Price strategically and properly prepare your home to be as move-in ready as possible.

 - Don't: Price your home high to "leave room to negotiate" or ignore minor maintenance or updates.